FEUPTalks/Frontend/acceptanceTests/AT2.md

 ##Acceptance Test

-* The proponent submit the proposal.
+* The proponent submits the proposal.
-* The system administrator receive notification.
+* The system administrator receives notification.
 * The system administrator accesses the dashboard.
 * The system administrator rejects the proposal.